-For Students Seeking Tutoring in Saginaw Charter Township, We Offer:
+Private, In-Home Tutoring in Saginaw Charter Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Saginaw Charter Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Saginaw Charter Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum at Saginaw Township Community Schools is based on the educational standards set by the Michigan Department of Education and incorporates the Common Core Curriculum in Math and Language Arts.
 The curriculum allows the teachers to create lesson plans which help students to grow in knowledge and productivity.
 The district also offers accelerated high school programs and dual credit programs with Delta College that allows students 15-19 to take college courses while still attending high school.
 Other academic options such as Advanced Placement are available as well.

 We currently cover the following Saginaw Charter Township-area school district: Saginaw Township Community Schools.

 Educating Our Parents: Understanding the Saginaw Charter Township District Curriculum

 History is included in Saginaw Charter Township Schools Social Studies Curriculum.
 Using a variety of resources, teachers and students learn to bring history to life.
 Included in their study is the use of literature, newspapers, films, or primary sources.
 By using these the students become more aware of the people and the events which make up history.
 The information gleaned is then used to continue research so they can take part in an educational debate about current events with an awareness of the history behind them.